How did this Easy Instant Pot Gourmet Chicken Cordon Bleu come about?

 - Add chicken and cook for about 1 minute.
 Turn off Instant Pot.

-- Add ham, broccoli, rosemary, sherry, Worcestershire sauce, salt, pepper, chicken broth, and cream cheese.
+- Add ham, broccoli, rosemary, sherry, Worcestershire sauce, salt, pepper, chicken broth, and cream cheese on top.
+Do not stir in cream cheese, just set it on the top.

 - Cover Instant Pot with lid, set to seal, push, "Manual," or on some models, "Pressure Cook," and set for 3 minutes.
 Yes, really 3 minutes!
 It takes a while for the Instant Pot to heat up so by the time the 3 minutes is up, the chicken is cooked perfectly.